ganeshutah/Jove/README.md

 # CONTENTS

 Salient contents of this git directory are now described:

+* First_Jove_Tutorial -- contains tutorial stuff you may want to run first.

 * 3rdparty -- contains 3rd-party stuff (lex.py and yacc.py for now)
 * **jove**     -- all the key Jove include files [.py]